 The central activity in this experiential course is the management of the Archway Fixed Income Fund according to the guidelines outlined in the Investment Policy Statement.
 The course is organized into modules designed to introduce the key concepts and techniques used for fixed income portfolio management, and to apply them to the funds under management.
 The course is designed to interweave theory and practice.
 Within each module there will be portfolio activities, some of which may be assigned to a subset of the students in the class, depending on their role in the portfolio management team.
 Successful completion of FIN458 and permission of the instructor is required.

-The student application for the Equity Fund Track is usually due the 4th or 5th week of a semester for the following semester (Due March 6th for Fall 2020).
+The student application for the Equity Fund Track is usually due the 4th or 5th week of a semester for the following semester.

 - Professor Ascioglu sends a reminder email to all students majoring or minoring in Finance two weeks before the application deadline.